 Buff Orpington chickens are one of the most popular breeds out there – and it’s because they’re nearly the perfect chicken!

-Originating in the United Kingdom, Orpingtons are a heritage breed that’s well loved because of its calm nature, beautiful feathers, and functional purposes.
+Originating in the United Kingdom, Orpingtons are a heritage breed that’s well-loved because of their calm nature, beautiful plumage, and functional purposes.

 What Are Buff Orpington Chickens Used For?

-Traditionally, this type of chicken was kept as a dual purpose bird for both meat and eggs.
-Many people today keep them because they’re great egg producers, the roosters protect their hens very well against predators, and because they’re beautiful to look at.
+Traditionally, this type of chicken was kept as a dual-purpose bird for both meat and eggs.
+Many people today keep them because they’re great egg producers, the roosters protect their hens very well against predators and they’re beautiful to look at.

 Are Buff Orpingtons Friendly?